 I can't remember a time when I didn't love these films.
-I'm not sure whether I first saw Saturday Night and Sunday Morning on the TV or at the cinema, but I do remember seeing it at the Watershed in Bristol in December 1984 during my first year at college, and thinking what a great film it was; I haven't changed my mind nearly 30 years later.
-I showed it as one of 10 films in a British 60s cinema 'season' as part of a film club I ran in Abu Dhabi a year or so ago, and it was generally regarded as the best of the 10.
+I'm not sure whether I first saw Saturday Night and Sunday Morning on the TV or at the cinema, but I do remember seeing it at the Watershed in Bristol in December 1984 during my first year at college, and thinking what a great film it was; I haven't changed my mind over 30 years later.
+I showed it as one of 10 films in a British 60s cinema 'season' as part of a film club I ran in Abu Dhabi a few years ago, and it was generally regarded as the best of the 10.

 I remember searching them all out (bear in mind this was long before the days of Netflix, Lovefilm, downloads and Sky movie channels) and wanting to read more about them and learn about the people that made them; it's probably no exaggeration to say that they started my passion for British films.